 - Mailers: Think of these like large envelopes.
 Mailers are ideal for shipping smaller fragile items and documents, and can either come padded or unpadded on the inside.

 Pro Tip: If you’re an eCommerce business owner, pay attention to your package dimensions—specifically the OUTER dimensions.
 The different pricing tiers of USPS Priority Mail Cubic are based on your package’s outer dimensions.
 This can get tricky at times, since most packaging manufacturers measure based on INNER dimensions.
-If you want help getting the most bang for your buck on your package size, go check out Pirate Ship’s Smart Cubic Calculator and play around with some different dimensions!
+If you want help getting the most bang for your buck on your package size, check out this Smart Cubic Calculator and play around with some different dimensions!